M680x0/m680x0.github.io/_posts/2023-05-06-the-tale-of-mrtd.md

 # Conclusion
 Though there isn't any direct evidence[^about_email] showing that `-mrtd` was borrowed from m68k GCC to i386 GCC (and eventually rippled to Clang), from the _artifacts_ I presented it's very likely the case.

-But in any case, if patch [D149864](https://reviews.llvm.org/D149864) and [D149867](https://reviews.llvm.org/D149867) are accepted in the future, m68k Clang/LLVM will finally recognize `-mrtd` --- nearly **40 years** after its debute in GCC.
+But in any case, should patch [D149864](https://reviews.llvm.org/D149864) and [D149867](https://reviews.llvm.org/D149867) be accepted, m68k Clang/LLVM will finally have the ability to recognize `-mrtd` --- nearly **40 years** after its debute in GCC.

 A small victory for the m68k LLVM community nonetheless!